The railway from Orpington to Sevenoaks was completed in 1868 under the

 Estate.

-A bomb fell on the tracks in 1940 demolishing the footbridge and damaging
+A bomb fell on the tracks on 4 November 1940 demolishing the footbridge

-tracks.
-The original timber station was destoyed by fire (as was Knockholt)
+on train”.
+The original timber station was destoyed by fire (as was

 The skew road bridge carrying Warren Road has always been a popular